Feed phosphates: Phosphorus from other sources

 The majority of the phosphorus in animal feeds originates from the vegetal feed materials to compose these feeds.
 However, up to 80% of the phosphorus present in vegetal feed materials is in the form of phytate.
 Unfortunately, and in contrast to ruminants, poultry and pigs lack the enzyme necessary to break down this phytate-phosphorus.
-Therefore, phosphorus digestibility of plant phosphorus varies between 6% and 50%, and it is assumed that at least two thirds of the organic phosphorus in the diet is unavailable for pigs and poultry.
-That's why normally phosphorus in the form of high quality inorganic feed phosphates has to be supplemented to diets of high producing farm animals.
+Therefore, phosphorus digestibility of plant phosphorus varies between 6% and 50%, and it is assumed that at least two-thirds of the organic phosphorus in the diet is unavailable for pigs and poultry.
+That is why diets of high-producing farm animals must be supplemented with high quality inorganic feed phosphates.

 Accurate nutrition

-The key to answering the phosphate issue in animal feeding is to formulate diets closer to the requirements.
-This can be carried out by, amongst others, the use of highly digestible feed materials including the use of high quality inorganic feed phosphates.
-High quality inorganic feed phosphates are supplemented to make up the deficit between requirements and allowances.
+These phosphate issues in animal feeding require appropriate diets.
+These can be provided by, amongst other things, the use of highly digestible feed materials including high quality inorganic feed phosphates.